-Did you know that you may be able to claim tax credits on money that you have already paid?
+Did you know that you may be able to claim tax credits on money that you have already paid out in rent in 2020?
 It happened to me.

 What’s the biggest mistake that you could make in the upcoming months?
-Based on my experience with the property tax code in Arizona, I firmly believe that one of the biggest mistakes seniors will make this year is to neglect learning about the Property Tax Refund Credit.
-I have been refunded more than $1,600 in the past four years just by filing for one refund credit, and my goal is to help other seniors receive the money that I know they deserve.
+Based on my experience with the property tax code in Arizona, I firmly believe that one of the biggest mistakes seniors will make this year is to neglect learning about the Arizona Property Tax Refund Credit.
+I have been refunded more than $2,700 in the past six years just by filing for one refund credit, and my goal is to help other seniors receive the money that I know they deserve.

 That includes you.
-If you rent a home or an apartment in Arizona, there’s a good chance that you have $100 or more waiting for you when you claim tax credits due to you.
-All you need to get that money is a bit of information from me and a little time to fill out and submit a simple form.
+If you rent a home, or an apartment or you pay rent on the mobile home lot your home sits on in Arizona, there’s a good chance that you have $100 or more waiting for you when you claim tax credits due to you.
+All you need to get that money is a bit of information from me and a little time to fill out and submit two separate tax return forms.

 If you depend on fixed Social Security income, then giving up even $50 a year is painful.
 Imagine what you could do with that extra money in your pocket throughout the year.
 You can’t stop the government from charging this tax, but you can file for the credit to receive a refund of your money come tax time.

-There are just a few exemptions that will automatically disqualify you from receiving this tax return:
+There are just a few exemptions that will automatically disqualify you from receiving this property tax refund:

 This last exemption is one that you can prevent.
-It only takes the information on this website and the cost of postage stamp to get the money that you deserve when you claim tax credits.
+It only takes the information on this website and the cost of postage stamp to get the money that you deserve when you claim this tax credit.

-How have I qualified to receive more than $1,600 in tax refunds?
-I simply learned about the Property Tax Refund Credit just as you’re doing right now.
-If all of the following qualifications apply to you, then I encourage you to continue learning and follow through with your first filing in 2019.
+How have I qualified to receive more than $2,700 in tax refunds?
+I simply learned about the Arizona Property Tax Refund Credit just as you’re doing right now.
+If all of the following qualifications apply to you, then I encourage you to continue learning and follow through with your first filing in 2021 for the taxes that you have paid on your rent in 2020.
+Listed below are the qualifications to file with the state:

-1. You live in a rental property that pays property taxes.
+1. You live in a rental property that pays property taxes to the state.

 For example, I qualified for the property tax refund credit because my apartment complex adds 2.5% to my monthly rental price.
 This is the property tax rate in my city, but you might have a different rate where you live.
-All that you need to verify at this point is that your rental company pays property tax on your rental unit.
+All that you need to verify at this point is that your rental company pays property tax to the state on your rental unit and then check to see if that tax is charged to you.

-2. You have lived in a rental property that pays property taxes from the first to last day of 2018.
+2. You have lived in a rental property that pays property taxes from the first to last day of each year.

-In order to apply and claim tax credits in 2019, you need to reside in your apartment from January 1 through December 31, 2018.
-This qualifies you to file for the tax credit with your 2018 income tax filing.
+In order to apply and claim tax credits in 2020, you need to reside in your apartment or primary residence from January 1 through December 31, 2020.
+This qualifies you to file for the tax credit with the state in 2020.

 3. You are the responsible party on your rental lease and are required to pay your own rent each month.